 Lin is suddenly incompetent and quite frankly lazy in her handling of the attacks on Republic City, whilst constantly berating Mako for actually being proactive.
 She even falls for a rather obvious frame up when Mako gets too close to the truth.

 Korra enters the spirit world to close the portals to the human world when in reality it would be much safer to wait until after Harmonic Convergence has ended.
 Only she can open both portals after all.
-And in the end the Big Bad takes a child hostage to force her to do so.
+And in the end the two Big Bads take a child hostage to force her to do so.
 This culminates in Vaatu's escape when the convergence arrives a week later.

 Suyin is guilty of this in season 4, where her attempt to kill the antagonist, Kuvira, just makes things worse and lands her and the bulk of her family in jail.

 This happens quite a bit in Total Drama for when a character gets themselves eliminated.
 There are many instances where, in order to eliminate a contestant, said contestant will make a stupid mistake that will cause them to get either blindsided or temporarily earn the hatred of their competitors.
 An infamous example is when Heather hides the invincibility statue in All-Stars after finding it, only for Alejandro to find it and use it against her.